-How to Audit ISO 27001 Control 8.7: Protection Against Malware
+How to Audit ISO 27001 Annex A 8.7: Protection Against Malware

 Auditing ISO 27001 Annex A 8.7 Protection Against Malware is a technical verification of the organisation’s multi-layered defense against malicious code.
 The Primary Implementation Requirement is the enforcement of real-time detection and gateway filtering, ensuring the Business Benefit of preventing ransomware disruptions and sustained system integrity across the enterprise.